Hunter B. Shirley

+Hunter B. Shirley (December 25, 1927 – November 1, 2010), born Hunter Barentine Shirley, was an American licensed clinical psychologist.
+He is credited with having developed the most sophisticated model of the human mind of his time.

+Life

-Hunter B. Shirley (December 25, 1927 – November 1, 2010) born Hunter Barentine Shirley, was a longtime licensed clinical psychologist and a former associate professor at Wisconsin State University where he headed a psychological research laboratory devoted to evaluating the world's first analog model of the mind.
-He was most recently the Director of the International Division of the American Institute of Applied Behavioral Research and Human Relations Training.
-Formerly Director of Behavior Analysis, Inc. of St. Louis subsequently he was director of the Counseling and Testing Center at the University of Louisiana at Lafayette, and later served as the Chief Clinical Psychologist of the Lafayette Institute of Behavior Therapy and Crisis Management.
-Author of a number of books, including the trail-blazing book Mapping the Mind, and the popular self-help book Your Mind May Be Programmed Against You!.
-He is credited with having developed the most sophisticated model of the human mind currently in existence.
-With offices in Staré Splavy near Prague, Shirley was in charge of a "Think tank" performing behavioral science research for NGOs and government agencies.
-His final work The Human Mind: A Guided Tour, a comprehensive compilation of his theories on the emotional system and the human mind developed over a lifetime of clinical and field studies, is in the final phases of editing in preparation for publication.
-This book includes over 300 diagrams of the emotional system based on a cybernetics approach as he first presented in his book Mapping The Mind and in numerous published articles.
+Shirley was an associate professor at Wisconsin State University where he headed a psychological research laboratory devoted to evaluating the world's first analog model of the mind.
+He was later the Director of the International Division of the American Institute of Applied Behavioral Research and Human Relations Training.
+Once Director of Behavior Analysis, Inc. of St. Louis, he was subsequently director of the Counseling and Testing Center at the University of Louisiana at Lafayette, and later served as the Chief Clinical Psychologist of the Lafayette Institute of Behavior Therapy and Crisis Management.

+With offices in Staré Splavy near Prague, Shirley was in charge of a "think tank" performing behavioral science research for NGOs and government agencies.

 Works

+Shirley was the author of a number of books, includingMapping the Mind, and a popular self-help book Your Mind May Be Programmed Against You!.
+His final work The Human Mind: A Guided Tour compiled his theories on the emotional system and the human mind.
+It includes over 300 diagrams of the emotional system based on the cybernetics approach he presented in Mapping The Mind, and in published articles.